titan-devs/reflex-logistics/docs/DATABASE_SCHEMA.md

 ### 2.6 `order_logs`

 Append-only audit trail.
-Every status transition on an order — whether triggered by a human or the system — is written here.
+Every status transition on an order is written here, including who or what triggered it (currently always a human dispatcher or retailer/rider action; a system-triggered entry is reserved for the deferred auto-assignment feature).

 | Column | Type | Constraints | Default |
 |---|---|---|---|